GiellaLT

 Integrating the result in regression testing

-After having a look, store the sentences, e.g. (as for the example above) to a yaml file tests/neg-posspl-ill-gen.yaml file.
+The resulting files are now stored in tools/grammarchecker/tests/candidates-*.yaml files, one for each tag.
+Some files may be empty (the smallest ones), delete them..
 Then you may test for regression, e.g. with make check or (file by file) with the usual command (standing in tools/grammarchecker):